Learning to Defer in Congested Systems: The AI-Human Interplay: Supplementary materials on COLBACID (Section )

 \subsection{Idiosyncrasy Loss and Lagrangians with Type-Aggregated Duals (Lemma~\ref{lem:cbacidol-idio-lag})}

-The proof is close to that of Lemmas~\ref{lem:connect-idio-lag} and \ref{lem:bacidol-idio-lag}, but relies on the analysis of a different Lyapunov function. \begin{proof} We have $\tilde{L}(1) = 0$ and that $\expect{\tilde{L}(T + 1) / \beta}$ upper bounds the idiosyncrasy loss, which proves the first inequality.
+The proof is close to that of Lemmas~\ref{lem:connect-idio-lag} and \ref{lem:bacidol-idio-lag}, but relies on the analysis of a different Lyapunov function. \begin{proof} By definition, $\tilde{L}(1) = 0$ and $\expect{\tilde{L}(T + 1) / \beta}$ upper bounds the idiosyncrasy loss, which proves the first inequality.
 For the second inequality, for any period $t$:

-where inequality (a) is because there is at most one type with $A_k(t) = 1$ and at most one type with $S_k(t) = 1$; the last inequality is because $A_k(t) \leq \bar{A}_k(t) \leq A_k(t) + E_k(t)$.
+where inequality (a) is because there is at most one type with $A_k(t) = 1$ and at most one type with $S_k(t) = 1$; the last inequality is because $A_k(t) \leq \bar{A}_k(t) \leq A_k(t) + E(t)$.
 In addition, $\expect{S_k(t) \mid \psi_k(t)} = \mu_kN(t)\psi_k(t)$.
 As a result, recalling the definition of $f_t$ from \eqref{eq:per-period-lag},

 where $Q^{\ta}_k(t) = \tilde{Q}_{g(k)}(t)$.
 We obtain the desired result by telescoping from $t = 1$ to $t = T$. \end{proof}